Makati Central Business District: Regional headquarters

 There are more than a hundred multinational companies, which are companies listed in Forbes Global 2000, have regional headquarters and operations in Makati, most within the CBD, like Intel, Microsoft, Nestlé, Syngenta, Shell, Convergys, PeopleSupport, SC Johnson & Son Inc, CBN Asia, Stages Production Specialist Inc, Alaska Milk Corporation, and Accenture.
-There are many call centers present in the area like Teletech, Convergys, PeopleSupport, and Teleperformance.
+There are many call centers present in the area like Teletech, Convergys and PeopleSupport.
 Hewlett Packard Philippines and an HP Service Center are in Makati City.
 Asiana Airlines operates a sales office on the sixth floor of the Salcedo Tower in Makati City.

 Facilities

 Healthcare

 The Makati CBD is the location of the Makati Medical Center, a private hospital and the largest healthcare company in the country and a subsidiary of Metro Pacific Investments Corporation.
-The district also contains the Makati Life Medical Center, which is formerly the Ospital ng Makati, a public hospital operated by the Makati city government.
+The district also contains the Makati Life Medical Center.

 Education

 There are several libraries in the metropolis are open to the public.
 The Filipinas Heritage Library is a famous iconic library situated in Ayala Triangle along Makati Avenue.

 The district is also home of Makati's prestigious schools and colleges.
 Some top universities of the Philippines is situated in downtown.
 The following are: